jameslnewell/rechannel/README.md

 app.use('/', express.static(`./public`));

-//returns a middleware function that creates a store, sets up the router, pre-fetches the necessary data
+//returns a middleware function that creates a store, sets up the router, pre-fetches necessary data
 // and renders the page
 app.use(rechannel({
   routes,